MohammedAlroomi/202250760-MohammedAlroomi-assignment2/docs/ai-usage-report.md

 ## Responsible Use

 Every decision in this project was mine.
 I chose the features, rejected what did not fit, and corrected what was wrong.
 All AI output was reviewed and modified before being included.
 All personal content is my own from Assignment 1.
-Claude and ChatGPT made the work faster, but I was the one thinking through every step.